Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 ## License

-This project is licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.
+This project does not use a license.

 ## Project Updates